RishiKulshreshtha/socialfeed/README.txt

- - This module is highly recommended for the both developers & non-developers since the default layout of the blocks are plain and in simple text hence if you're aware of working with CSS then this module will work you like a charm.
+ - This module is highly recommended for the both developers & non-developers since the default layout of the blocks are plain and in simple text hence if you're aware of working with CSS then this module will work for you like a charm.

 REQUIREMENTS
 ------------

- - PHP 5.4
+ - PHP 5.4 and above.
  - PHP Curl Extension

 INSTALLATION